Chapter 14 - Chapter 15 - Chapter 16 - Chapter 17 - Chapter 18 - Chapter 19

 “She says she’s gonna help get us back to Neopia!” someone else said.

 Terra looked up as well.
 Her lips thinned and she gave Hyren’s hand one last squeeze before letting go and staggering to her feet.
-“M-Miss Space Faerie,” she called out, shaky and raw.
+“L-Lady Mira,” she called out, shaky and raw.
 She cleared her throat and steadied herself.
-“Miss Space Faerie!
+“Lady Mira!
 Come here, please!
 We need your help!”

 The light intensified, and a figure gracefully stepped off of the top terrace and floated downward.
 As she approached, Hyren felt a soothing coolness throughout his body.